-Re-phase and cycle oil in the Depth Control Cylinders (#1) before use.
-This is especially important after long periods of storage.

-Place both the Wing Cylinders (#2) and the Transport Cylinders (#3) into the FLOAT position before operation.
+- 1. Re-phase and cycle oil in the Depth Control Cylinders (Wheels #1 and Rollers #2) before use.
+This is especially important after long periods of storage. - Place the Transport Cylinders (#3) into the FLOAT position before operation.

-A IMPORTANT: The Transport Cylinders and Wing Cylinders MUST both be in the FLOAT position for the PRO-TILL to contour properly and to avoid possible cylinder or equipment damage.
+IMPORTANT: The Transport Cylinders MUST be in the FLOAT position for the PRO-TILL to contour properly and to avoid possible cylinder or equipment damage.